 - Rehabilitation of the office, including the studio.

-All staffs and some of the volunteers have their capacities built through various training that are provided by our partners, including; The BBC, BORESHA HABARI and UNESCO.
-This has empowered our human resources with knowledge and necessary skills that are required in our daily operations.
+All staffs and some of the volunteers have their capacities built through various training that is provided by our partners, including; The BBC, USAID BORESHA HABARI, and UNESCO.
+This has empowered our human resources with the knowledge and necessary skills that are required in our daily operations.

-ALSO Strategic partnerships have provided us access to state-of-the-art equipment such as computers, mixer, camera, monitor speaker, UPS, voice recorders and microphones, from Boresha Habari of Inter-news.
+ALSO, Strategic partnerships have provided us access to state-of-the-art equipment such as computers, mixers, cameras, monitor speakers, UPS, voice recorders, and microphones, from Boresha Habari of Inter-news.

-AND Our strategic programming and partnerships such as the BBC, RFI international and Voice of America, has given us extra mileage in reaching out to a vast audience
+AND Our strategic programming and partnerships such as the BBC, RFI International and Voice of America, have given us extra mileage in reaching out to a vast audience

 CHALLENGES: The TCRA initiated a change of all community radios to commercial radios by 2020 alongside raising the annual subscription fee, Our coverage not reaching in some areas, especially for rural, AND Limited resources to organize festivals as a way of boosting marketing